pivotal-cf/docs-pks/vsphere-nsxt-om-config.hbs.md

     {{ image_tag src="images/nsxt/bosh/config-bosh-23.png" alt="{{ vars.platform_name }} UI Apply Changes - Changes Applied notification" }}

 1. Check BOSH VM.
-Log in to vCenter and check for the `p-bosh` VM deployment in the Tanzu Kubernetes Grid Integrated Edition Management resource pool.
+Log in to vCenter and check for the `p-bosh` VM deployment in the {{  vars.product }} Management resource pool.

     {{ image_tag src="images/nsxt/bosh/config-bosh-24.png" alt="vCenter UI p-bosh VM deployment configuration" }}

 ## <a id='update-network-azs'></a>Step 13: Update Network Availability Zones

-After successfully deploying BOSH, ensure that both the Management AZ and the Compute AZs appear in the Tanzu Kubernetes Grid Integrated Edition tile Plans.
+After successfully deploying BOSH, ensure that both the Management AZ and the Compute AZs appear in the {{  vars.product }} tile Plans.

 To ensure that the Management AZ and the Compute AZs are included in the `NET-MGMT-TKGI` network you defined above: